 In the years since the weed board was dissolved, tansy ragwort has continued to persist in Clackamas County, but typically at much lower levels than those encountered in previous generations.
 The biological controls introduced in the 1960s and 1970s are still working on our behalf!

-In years with especially mild and wet springs we see a strong revival of tansy ragwort seedlings.
+In years with especially mild and wet springs, we see a strong revival of tansy ragwort seedlings.
 In these years, the effects of the flea beetle are dramatically reduced and we see tansy ragwort soaring to the top of Clackamas County’s least wanted list of weeds.

 This year, folks throughout Clackamas County are once again seeing the yellow flowers blooming in their fields.
-They are calling in to the Clackamas Soil and Water Conservation District’s WeedWise Program asking for assistance in controlling this weed.
+They are calling into the Clackamas Soil and Water Conservation District’s WeedWise Program asking for assistance in controlling this weed.
 But by the time tansy flowers appear, the best management of this weed is a good pair of leather gloves, a strong back, and a healthy dose of perspiration from pulling mature plants.
-Mowing and cutting plants only spreads the poisonous vegetation around, making it more difficult for livestock to avoid.
+Mowing and cutting plants only spread the poisonous vegetation around, making it more difficult for livestock to avoid.
 Tansy ragwort is normally a biennial plant, but mowing can cause it to behave like a perennial, meaning it will tend to come back year after year.

 Some of our customers remember the neighborhood tansy ragwort pulls that were common many years ago…but now they seem to be a thing of the past.
 Tansy still poisons livestock but also affects the relationships of once cordial neighbors.
-Each year the Clackamas SWCD receives a large number of calls from neighbors complaining about their neighbors tansy plants.
+Each year the Clackamas SWCD receives a large number of calls from neighbors complaining about their neighbor’s tansy plants.